-I have had several opportunities to serve on several local government and non-profit organization committees and boards.
+I have had several opportunities to serve on a couple local government and non-profit organization committees and boards.
 Reports from staff members are a common meeting agenda item.
 As a board or committee member, I am most effective if I receive the answers to the following questions:

 1. What are you doing well?